This Mayfair media law expert rolls out the red carpet for a long list of showbiz VIPs, and about a dozen trainees.

 The firm vets all applicants for grades: an upper 2:1 and AAB at A level (or the equivalent) are required.
 Be sure to explain any mitigating circumstances in your application form if your scores don't quite match the brief.

 Insiders told us the first interview is “more of a meet and greet” than a formal assessment.
-“It's not too taxing and mostly entails going over your application,” said one trainee, adding: “The underlying judgement was: 'Are you a normal person?
-Can we work with you?
+“It's not too taxing and mostly entails going over your application,” said one trainee, adding: “The underlying judgement was: Can we work with you?
 Do you have the right social skills?
 Do you really want to work for our firm?'”

 Most of our interviewees this year had some media sector work experience before joining.
-“We don't necessarily require industry experience,” Simons clarifies, “but candidates should have some sort of experience relating to the law.
-This especially applies to those who haven't done a law degree.
-We don't take people on without some clear evidence this is what they want to do.”
+While media sector industry experience isn’t necessary, candidates should have some legal experience under their belt.
+This especially applies to those who haven't done a law degree, as it helps to demonstrate a commitment to the profession.

 One more thing: applicants seeking sponsorship are now required to undertake their LPC at the University of Law and to choose specific electives, including international commercial law and international IP.
 Non-law students are encouraged to obtain their GDL at ULaw too.

 - Number of non-partner UK qualified solicitors 58

 - Total trainees 11 (first and second-years)

 - Graduate recruitment: Lisa Lacuna, [email protected], 020 7667 5000